datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

 ...
 ```

->[!TIP ]If using an Extract and Load tool in your DAG you can dynamically generate your sources; however, additional configuration will be needed inside the config.yml file.
-See [Airbyte](how-tos/airflow/run-airbyte-sync-jobs.md#configure-transformdbt-covesconfigyml-file) and [Fivetran](how-tos/airflow/run-fivetran-sync-jobs.md#configure-transformdbt-covesconfigyml-file)
+>[!TIP]If using an Extract and Load tool in your DAG you can dynamically generate your sources; however, additional configuration will be needed inside the config.yml file.
+See [Airbyte](how-tos/airflow/run-airbyte-sync-jobs.md#configure-transformdbt-covesconfigyml-file).
+For [Fivetran](how-tos/airflow/run-fivetran-sync-jobs.md#configure-transformdbt-covesconfigyml-file) contact us to complete the setup.

 ## Create the yml file for your Airflow DAG